Mac at Work: Apple Business Manager Basics & Realistic Workflows

 - What you get: MDM + 24/7 Apple Support + iCloud Storage

-- Verdict: A strong choice if you rely heavily on the Apple ecosystem (Pages, iCloud Drive) and value having official Apple support included
+- Ideal if: You rely heavily on the Apple ecosystem (Pages, iCloud Drive) and value official Apple support

 - Best for: Teams that use Google Workspace or Microsoft 365 and don't need Apple's storage

-- What you get: Pure, simplified MDM that sets up in minutes
+- What you get: Simplified MDM that sets up in minutes

 Quick Decision Guide